amalkrishna0/FlowerFL-Privacy/README.md

 # Federated Learning with Homomorphic Encryption

 This repository demonstrates a Federated Learning (FL) setup enhanced with Homomorphic Encryption to ensure the privacy of the model's parameters during transmission.
 It employs the Flower (flwr) framework for FL orchestration and TenSEAL for encryption, configured with a Hydra-based dynamic control system.
+Additionally, it includes an Invalid Client Detection mechanism to enhance the robustness of the system against malicious participants.

+## Key Enhancements
-## Malicious Client Simulation
+### Malicious Client Simulation -

 The `malicious_client.py` is not part of the main federated learning workflow but is used to simulate a security breach by extracting and saving model parameters transmitted by the server.
 This simulation highlights potential vulnerabilities in federated learning systems and underscores the importance of encrypting model parameters, which is implemented in this project.

+### Invalid Client Detection -
+The system can detect invalid (malicious) clients that consistently provide incorrect labels or underperform.
+Clients with low accuracy over multiple rounds are flagged and excluded from model aggregation.

 ## Project Structure